An Act To Establish the Maine Fire Protection Services Commission Length of Service Award Program

 Sec.
 1. 5 MRSA §3372 is enacted to read:

-1 Definitions.
+1. Definitions.
 As used in this section, unless the context otherwise indicates, the following terms have the following meanings.
+A. "Accrued service award" means the total value, as of a given date, of a participant's program account.

-B "Bona fide volunteer" has the same meaning as in the United States Internal Revenue Code, Section 457 (e)(11).
+B. "Bona fide volunteer" has the same meaning as in the United States Internal Revenue Code, Section 457 (e)(11).

-C "Eligible volunteer" means a bona fide volunteer performing qualified services in a municipal fire department if that bona fide volunteer is:
+"Eligible volunteer" means a bona fide volunteer performing qualified services in a municipal fire department if that bona fide volunteer is:

 (1) A firefighter who is an active part-time or on-call member of a municipal fire department or a volunteer firefighter; or